+Room 4176, Washington, DC 20416-5000: When providing comments, please refer to GMB Approval No. 2577-4157.

 Applicant Name

 Rochester Housing Authority

 Program/Activity Receiving Federal Grant Funding

-Capital Fund Program

-The undersigned certifies, to the best of his or her knowledge and d belief, that:
+The undersigned certifies, to the best of his or her knowledge and b elief, that:

-(1) No Federal appropriated funds have been paid or will be braid, by or on behalf of the undersigned, to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal loan, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment, or modification of any Federal contract, grant, loan, or cooperative agreement.
-(2) If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, the undersigned shall complete and submit Standard Form-LLL, Disclosure Form to Report Lobbying, in accordance with its instructions.
-(3) The undersigned shall require that the language of this certification be included in the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all sub recipients shall certify and disclose accordingly.
-This certification is a material representation of fact upon which reliance was placed when this transaction was made or entered into.
-Submission of this certification is a prerequisite for making or entering into this transaction imposed by Section 1352, Title 31, U.S. Code.
-Any person who fails to file the required certification shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.
+No Federal appropriated funds have been paid or will be paid, by or on behalf of the undersigned, to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal loan, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment, or modification of any Federal contract, grant, loan, or cooperative agreement.
+If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, the undersigned shall complete and submit Standard Form-LLL, Disclosure Form to Report Lobbying, in accordance with its instructions. certific at all tunder sub rec This cereliance into.
+So or ente 31, U. certific \$10,000 the undersigned shall require that the language of this ation be included in the award documents for all subawards iters (including subcontracts, subgrants, and contracts grants, loans, and cooperative agreements) and that all ipients shall certify and disclose accordingly.
+Trification is a material representation of fact upon which is was placed when this transaction was made or entered abmission of this certification is a prerequisite for making ring into this transaction imposed by Section 1352, Title S. Code.
+Any person who fails to file the required ation shall be subject to a civil penalty of not less than 0 and not more than \$100,000 for each such failure.

-hereby certify that all the information stated herein, as well as any info Parning: HUD will prosecute false claims and statements.
-Conviction 212; 31 U.S.C.
-3729, 3802) formation provided in the accompaniment herewith, is true and accurate. n may result in criminal and/or civil penalties.
-(18 U.S.C.
-1001, 1010.
+Warning: HUD will prosecute false claims and statements.
+Conviction 1012; 31 U.S.C.
+3729, 3802)

-l

-Isme of Authorized Official Tride
+Name of Authorized Official Title

-Shawn D. Burr Executive Director
+Shawn D. Burr Exe cutive Director

-Then J. ha 03/16/2023
+Signature Date (mm/bd/yyyy)

+Du Sh 63/4/2024

-Previous edition is obsolete form HUD 50071 (01/14) ref.
-Handbooks 7417.1, 7475.13, 7485.1, & 74
+form HUD 50071 (01/14)